AhmadAlKhaldi86/HTTP/Authentication.md

 ```

 ### Bearer HTTP
-- Bearer Toekns to access an OAUTH protected resource.
+- Bearer Tokens to access an OAUTH protected resource.